haakonsh/Thread-Zigbee/README.md

 # Thread-Zigbee

-This repo contains an introduction to Thread and Zigbee
+## This repo contains an introduction to Thread and Zigbee

-# Thread and ZigBee Training

-## Day 1

 ### Introduction to Thread